rstanziale/ez-changelog/README.md

 After execution, this script will create a `CHANGELOG.md` file containing the changes of your project.

+The `_CHANGELOG.md` file in this repository is an example (without links) of what the script generates.

 ## How to execute it

 It is necessary to run the command: